mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Version String
 --------------

-Version strings, which are used for `schemaVersion`_ and `runOn`_, MUST conform to one of the following formats, where each component is an integer:
+Version strings, which are used for `schemaVersion`_ and `runOnRequirement`_, MUST conform to one of the following formats, where each component is an
+integer:

 - ``<major>.<minor>.<patch>``
 - ``<major>.<minor>`` (``<patch>`` is assumed to be zero)